- Refinancing replaces your entire mortgage – often the cheapest option but may trigger prepayment penalties

 Scenario 3: Self-Employed Borrower Needing Quick Capital

-FAQ's - First & Second Mortgages Toronto
+First & Second Mortgages in Toronto: your questions.

 What is the difference between a first and second mortgage?